 Poacher Morris are the finest and original Border Morris side in Lincoln.
 Most people will be aware of the more refined hanky waving Cotswold Morris, Border Morris is the rumbustious member of the Morris family, that involves big sticks, whooping, yelling and vigorous stepping.

 Poacher Morris were formed in 1996, and are a successful and growing side.
-We are always keen to encourage new recruits, dancer and musicians, to try (and hopefully enjoy and continue with) ‘the Morris’.
+We are always keen to encourage new recruits, dancers and musicians, to try (and hopefully enjoy and continue with) ‘the Morris’.
 We are a mixed side with male and female dancers and musicians and we accept all ages, sizes, shapes, levels of experience, etc [All we ask is that any children are accompanied by a parent or guardian.]
 We have a lot of fun dancing the Border Morris and get to dance at some great folk festivals and other places through the year.
 Join us and it could be you…

 For further information please contact: